 First-tier residences provide accommodation for undergraduate men and women students, who are usually under the age of 21.
 These residences provide students with up to three meals a day in a dining hall.
 Some buildings have double rooms.
 If you are placed in one of these, you may send your room-mate-matching request to email@example.com or fax 021 650 4014.

-Second-tier residences provide accommodation for senior undergraduate and postgraduate students.
+Second-tier residences provide accommodation for senior undergraduate students.
 Catering residences provide up to three meals a day in a dining hall.
 All rooms in second-tier residences are single.